RinatMambetov/patterns-java/README.md

-## Patterns of programming on Java from refactoringguru
+Patterns of programming on Java from "refactoringguru"